jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-5.md

 Here is a link to the [bakers data in wide format](https://github.com/jenrichmond/RLadiesSydney-blogdown/blob/master/csv/bakers_wide.csv).

-- download the data and put it in your data folder
+- download the [data]((https://github.com/jenrichmond/RLadiesSydney-blogdown/blob/master/csv/bakers_wide.csv)) and put it in your data folder
 - open a new script
 - load the tidyverse and here packages
 - use `here` and `read_csv` to read the bakers data (go back to Basic Basics if you've forgotten how this works)
-- use `gather` to convert the bakers data from wide to long, replicating Alison's steps above.
+- use `pivot_longer` to convert the bakers data from wide to long, replicating Alison's steps above.